The entire town in The Boxtrolls really but a special mention should go to Lord Portley-Rind; if it's not about cheese, he has absolutely no interest.

 Downplayed in Coraline.
 Coraline's parents didn't do much and aren't especially nice, but they had pretty good reasons not to believe Coraline's Cassandra Truth.
 On the other hand, Bobinsky gave Coraline a subtle warning and Spink and Forcible also warned her that she was in terrible danger.
 And at the end, Spink and Forcible gave Coraline an important item to help her find the eyes of the ghost children.

 Justice League vs. Teen Titans: Zig-zagged — Batman can't keep Damian on a leash forever and thus opts to send him to the Titans to cool him off.
 However, when the potential for Raven's danger is made real, the League steps in, not wanting a threat like this to spread.
 That last bit is vastly different from both the comics and previous animated variations, which they are either ignored or Adapted Out.

 The Land Before Time III.
 Not long after a meteor storm, the Great Valley's main water supply, a river running down from beyond the wall, mysteriously dries up.
 Rather than say, investigating the river's source (they could have sent fliers if they were worried about carnivores), the adults decide to wait in the valley and hope the water returns.
 In the meantime, water is running low, tempers are running high and all the food is quickly dying off.
-In the end, it's the children who accidentally find out that the water was blocked off and the adults can't agree on a plan of action and guess what?
-The children save the day!
-Again!
-By accident!
-Again!
+In the end, it's the children who accidentally find out that the water was blocked off and the adults can't agree on a plan of action and eventually, the children save the day by accident.

 This is a very common occurrence throughout the series.
 None of the adults want to risk personal safety going out into the Mysterious Beyond for any reason whatsoever, leaving the children to do everything themselves.